mini-kep/parser-rosstat-kep/README.md

    - **csv2df**: parse interim CSV files and save processed CSV files with annual, quarterly and monthly data
    - **df2xl**: make Excel file with three worksheets for annual, quarterly and monthly data

+*NOTE:* Windows and MS Word are required to create interim text dumps from MS Word files. Оnce these text files are created, they can be parsed on a linux machine.

 [Processed data folder](https://github.com/mini-kep/parser-rosstat-kep/tree/master/data/processed)
 has datasets by year and month (vintages).

 # Access to parsing result